mcgill-csus/mcgill-csus-docs/constitution/body.md

 ## U1 Representative

-The U1 Representative will act as liaison between the U1 students and the Executive Council; represent the views of the Ul students at meetings of the Executive Council; hold a meeting of the Ul students when necessary; serve on the University Academic Committee (UAC) as Vice-Chairperson; serve as the Vice-Chair of the Executive Council.
+The U1 Representative will act as liaison between the U1 students and the Executive Council; represent the views of the Ul students at meetings of the Executive Council; hold a meeting of the Ul students when necessary; serve on the University Academic Committee (UAC) as Vice-Chairperson; and serve as the Vice-Chair of the Executive Council.

 ## Vice-President Diversity

-The Vice-President Diversity will be responsible promoting racial diversity and gender equity for CSUS, act as a liason to other diversity bodies outside of the university, and otherwise improve equity and respectfulness amongst the constituency.
+The Vice-President Diversity will promote racial diversity and gender equity for CSUS, act as a liason to other diversity bodies outside of the university, investigate issues on diversity and strategies to improve comfort within the department, and otherwise improve equity and respectfulness amongst the constituency.

 ## Meetings of the Executive Council